Vision Requirements to Become a Military Pilot/Navigator

 LASIK Eye Surgery for Air Force Aviator Applicants

 After years of study, the Air Force has decided to change their long-standing policy which disqualified applicants who have had LASIK surgery from flight training and navigator training.
-The change became effective May 21, 2007.
+The change became effective on May 21, 2007.
 Prior to the change, officers who had had the surgery could not become Air Force aviators.
 Under the old policy, a select few pilots and navigators who had already graduated from flight training could apply to have the surgery and become part of an on-going study group.
-The change also removes the altitude and high-performance aircraft restrictions for people who have had LASIK.

 The Air Force has found that there was little to no effect on LASIK-treated eyes when subjected to high G-forces of combat fighter aircraft, the wind blast experienced during aircraft ejection, or exposure to high altitude.